kubeshop/testkube/docs/docs/articles/test-workflows.md

 ```

 #### shell
-`shell` provides an ability to run command, or multiple commands inside the shell.
+`shell` provides an ability to run a command, or multiple commands inside the shell.

 ```yaml
 steps: